NicMilli/NicMilli/README.md

 - 👯 I’m looking to collaborate on any interesting projects!
 See my stack below but I love to learn new languages.
 - 📫 How to reach me: [My website](https://nicholaskmilligan.com/contact)
 - ⚡ Fun fact: I represented South Africa for bass fishing and featured on the cover of a fishing magazine!
-- 📍 Places I've been: I grew up in South Africa and currently live in Denver, CO.
-In between I've visited Lesotho, Botswana, Zimbabwe, Maurtius, Switzerland, Austria, England, Spain, Australia, New Zealand, Hong Kong, Brazil.
-Next up ---> Mexico!
+- 📍 Places I've been: I grew up in South Africa and currently live in Davis, CA. In between I've visited Lesotho, Botswana, Zimbabwe, Maurtius, Switzerland, Austria, England, Spain, Australia, New Zealand, Hong Kong, Brazil.
 ##
 ## My goals for 2023:
 - Create an npm package to interface with ChatGPT from the command line.
 - Improve the functionality of my AI powered ReadMe.md generator.
 - Create a speech practicing platform using machine learning to track eye contact, filler words and cadence.
-- Learn Next.js and TypeScript.

 ##
 ![stats](https://github-readme-stats.vercel.app/api?username=NicMilli)